mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_photoshop.rst

 Selections
 ~~~~~~~~~~

-Like in PS, you can use Alt or Shift during a selection to remove or add selection to the active selection.
-Krita also offers sub tools for this, and you can select them in the Tool Option if a select tool is active.
+Like in PS, you can use :kbd:`Alt` or :kbd:`Shift` during a selection to remove or add selection to the active selection.
+Krita also offers sub tools for this, and you can select them in the :guilabel:`Tool Options` if a select tool is active.
 These sub tools are represented as icons.
 You can switch to those sub modes by pressing:

 * :kbd:`R` to replace selection